rudidude86/gura-lang.github.io/documents/Launch-Program.md

 ### Composite File

 It often happens that an application consists of multiple script files and other resources such as image files.
-Consider the case below:
+Consider that a certain application has following files:

     foo.gura
     utils.gura